EnigmaCurry/blogofile.com/_documentation/file_overview.rst

 * A _config.py file is loaded with custom settings (which can modify the following steps)
 * Files are recursivley processed and copied over to the _site directory which is the compiled HTML version of the site.
 * If the filename ends in ".mako", it is considered a page template, and is processed via Mako first then copied to the _site directory, stripped of the .mako extension.
-* If the filename or directory starts with a "_" it is ignored and not copid to the _site directory. (other ignore patterns may be setup in _config.py)
+* If the filename or directory starts with a "_" it is ignored and not copied to the _site directory. (other ignore patterns may be setup in _config.py)
 * If the blog feature is enabled (it is by default) the _posts directory is processed and blog features are copied to the _site directory.

+.. _config-file:

 Configuration File
 ==================

 Blogofile looks for a file called _config.py in the root of your source directory before it does anything else.
 This is your site's main configuration file.
+All sites have to have a _config.py file, but for the most bare bones site, the file doesn't actually have to have anything in it.

 The _config.py file is just regular Python source code, but don't let that worry you if you don't know Python, there's actually very little you need to change in this file to start out with.